-The thesis that The Thing depicts total war is further strengthened by the fact some of the critics pointed out, namely that it is highly unconvincing for U.S. meteorological station to be populated by bunch of disillusioned middle-aged men, prone to drinking, and equipped by sizeable arsenal of firearms.
-Furthermore, adding to bewilderment of American scientist being a group of human-all-too-human nobodies trying to survive, some critics even objected to the fact there is not one female character in the movie.
-Both of these objections, irrelevant and plainly misfired as they are, strengthen the thesis that The Thing is about the war.
-This is because the characters – or at least a part of them – are disillusioned soldiers.
+The thesis that The Thing depicts total war is further strengthened by the fact some among the critics pointed out, namely that it is highly unconvincing for the U.S. meteorological station to be populated by a bunch of disillusioned middle-aged men, prone to drinking, and equipped with sizeable arsenal of firearms.
+Furthermore, adding to the bewilderment of American scientists being a group of human-all-too-human nobodies trying to survive, some critics even objected to the fact there is not a single one female character in the movie.
+Both of these objections, irrelevant and plainly misfired as they are, strengthen the thesis that The Thing is about war.
+This is because the characters – or at least part of them – are disillusioned soldiers.
 MacReady is certainly one:

 In this scene, for instance, we clearly see that he is completely outfitted in military garments.
 Same goes for Garry.
 Why should meteorological outpost be under the thumb of uniformed man wearing a gun?
 Plain and simple, because it is in fact military outpost pretending to be scientific facility.